 - To develop your brand and marketing messages,

-- align your organization’s values, and
+- align your organisation’s values, and

 - current and future product development

 Running a successful business is not the goal; that is the outcome.
-Very few individuals or organizations can succinctly explain why they do what they do.
+Very few individuals or organisations can succinctly explain why they do what they do.
 Your purpose is the main focus of the why.
 Why is your business in existence?
 What motivates you to leave your bed today?
 Why should anybody care, then?
 The Why is: